ratatatatcode/web-dev-mentoring/First Week/setup.md

 - server.js            # Entry point of the application
 ```

-You might also want to add a **.gitignore** file if you’re working with GitHub.
-Don’t forget to include node_modules, .env, and any secret keys in it.
+You should never forget to include a **.gitignore** file if you’re working with GitHub.
+Make sure to add node_modules, .env, and any secret keys to it.